gfarrell/gtf.io/content/musings/content-creativity-monetisation/index.md

 dimensions as it required some technical knowledge to successfully run a website, not to mention the hardware and infrastructure that was unavailable outside wealthier areas in wealthy countries.
-The lack of any dominant content platforms like Youtube and Medium{{< footnote >}}And, arguably, Google which, while not a platform, has such control over people's access to content that it could be counted in the same category.{{< /footnote >}}, however, meant that there were no
+The lack of any dominant content platforms like YouTube and Medium{{< footnote >}}And, arguably, Google which, while not a platform, has such control over people's access to content that it could be counted in the same category.{{< /footnote >}}, however, meant that there were no